 - Japan

-If your country isn't listed, you can connect a third-party payment provider like Stripe, PayPal, or Square through your Wix dashboard instead.
+If your country isn't listed, connect a third-party payment provider like Stripe, PayPal, or Square through your Wix dashboard instead.
 See our comparison of Wix Payments vs Stripe to understand which option suits your business better.

 Accepted Payment Methods on Wix